Central Local Court House, Sydney: Heritage listing

-As at 29 October 2008, the Central Local Courthouse is of State historical significance as the first purpose-built police court with the State Justice system and first petty Sessions Court.
+As of October 2008, the Central Local Courthouse is of State historical significance as the first purpose-built police court with the State Justice system and first petty Sessions Court.
 The building is a fine and intact example of a classically inspired public building designed in the Federation Free Classical style by James Barnet, the last colonial architect, with construction supervised by Walter Liberty Vernon, the first government architect.
 The building is an example of a court that operated in association with a police station and significantly has continued to operate with attached holding cells complex to the present day.

 The Central Local Courthouse and Holding Cells are good examples of late nineteenth-century courthouse and prison environment that despite alterations and modification demonstrate certain design philosophies and standards of that time.
 The form and relationship of the Holding Cells are functional and reflect Barnet's preference to relate each building to its site and context.
 The design of the courthouse and its principal façade connotes typical characteristics of this type of building.
 The buildings remain as a good and intact example of a courthouse and associated facilities designed by the Colonial Architects Office and that demonstrate the growing affluence and prosperity of the time.

 Central Local Courts and Holding Cells are of social significance for their on-going association with the police, Attorney General's Department, Department of Corrective Services, NSW Sherriff's office and all associated parties who have used the building for over 100 years.
 The building significantly continues to operate and is part of a network of courts in the local area.

-Central Local Court House, Sydney was listed on the New South Wales State Heritage Register on 2 April 1999.
+Central Local Court House, Sydney was listed on the New South Wales State Heritage Register in April 1999.